jonasdieker/3D_reconstruction_from_scratch/README.md

 ## Determine Relativ Transformation of Cameras (Direct Approach)

- - Computing fundamental matrix E from point correspondences using coplanarity constraint $x'^T E x'' = 0$
+ - Computing essential matrix E from point correspondences using coplanarity constraint $x'^T E x'' = 0$
  - Solve least squares problem to find E
  - From E can recover R, T but not the scale